corenova/opnfv-promise/README.md

-# opnfv-promise -- Resource Management for Virtual Infrastructure
+# Resource Management for Virtual Infrastructure

 This module presents collection of Virtual Infrastructure Manager resource entity data models as defined under guidance of [OPNFV